tx4x/orc/README.md

 ```

 This will volume mount the the appropriate directories for development, and
-then boots up the ORC container.
-Note that stable releases are tagged and
+then boots up a complete sandboxed ORC network, including a complete sandboxed
-the `master` branch may contain unstable or bleeding-edge code.
+Tor network and once bootstrapped, binds port `9089` to the host for full

-> Alternatively, you can run directly on your host.
-Use `npm install` and
+end-to-end testing.
+The development container does not persist state between
-> `npm link` to install dependencies.
-Start the daemon with `orcd` or the
+runs.
+Note that stable releases are tagged and the `master` branch may contain
-> desktop application with `orc`.
+unstable or bleeding-edge code.

 Happy hacking!